 New markets emerged: chemical, pharmaceutical and food & beverage all using high purity stainless steel equipment.

-We made fixtures for cartridge and ammunition companies as well as helped develop a device called the Mark 31, which helped aim torpedoes on the Navy's PT Boats.
+Manufacturing fixtures for cartridge and ammunition companies as well as helped develop a device called the Mark 31, which helped aim torpedoes on the Navy's PT Boats.

 Walter Trommler, a 1932 graduate of NYU' Commerce College and efficiency expert, moved, along with 5,000+ factories, out of NY City.

-After WWII, we moved to Paterson NJ, a technology manufacturing hub and a center for Bendix's thriving aeronautical war business and focused on custom metal works.
+After WWII, moved to Paterson NJ, a technology manufacturing hub and a center for Bendix's thriving aeronautical war business and focused on custom metal works.

 NJ - Westinghouse made the UV lamp, Universal made the ballasts and we made the first machines for air and surface sterilization.